 - by fostering education in translational medicine and therapeutics.

 ITMAT fosters the pursuit of translational medicine and therapeutics in the Greater Delaware Valley through interactions with investigators and administrators in academic institutions and the pharmaceutical and biotechnology industries.
 In this regard, ITMAT launched its International Symposium Series, in 2006.
 The topics of these meetings have included the nature of translational research, the personalization of medicine, and the emergence of the academic sector into the domain of drug discovery and drug development, global approaches to translational research, and the academic contribution to development of novel therapeutics in an era of reform.

-ITMAT held its ninth annual International Symposium on Monday and Tuesday, October 13 and 14, 2014.
-This meeting was entitled Progress in Translational Science: Emerging Therapeutic Modalities.
+ITMAT held its tenth annual International Symposium on Monday and Tuesday, October 12 and 13, 2015.
+This meeting was entitled Systems Pharmacology and Translational Therapeutics.
 Presentations and video clips from this symposium will be loaded shortly.
 Previous symposia's can be found here.

-ITMAT supports a monthly seminar series; the 2015/2016 program is listed here and has also sponsored workshops and funding support for interdisciplinary, translational programs in Biomedical Imaging, High Throughput Screening, Targeted Therapeutics and Entrepreneurship in Medicine.
+ITMAT supports a monthly seminar series; the fall 2015 program is listed here and has also sponsored workshops and funding support for interdisciplinary, translational programs in Biomedical Imaging, High Throughput Screening, Targeted Therapeutics and Entrepreneurship in Medicine.